htenkod/wireless_apps_rnwf02/apps/ota_demo/readme.md

 The Demo examples requires following 2 entities to demonstarte the RNWF02 Firmware Ugprade

-- HTTP Server 			<- Hosts the firmware image file
+- HTTP Server
-- OTA Configurator		<- Configures and initiats the firmware upgrade
+- OTA Configurator

 #### HTTP Server
-The HTTP Server is hosted using the Following python command
+The HTTP Server is hosted and hosted with the RNWF02 Firmware binary images.
+The example inlcudes 3 different version of firmware unnder ../tools folder for demonstration purpose.

 #### OTA Configurator
 The OTA Configurator is a simple python tool which detects the RNWF02 devices in the subnet and shares the HTTP Server details along with the Firmware Image file.

 Following is the demo setup block diagram